Addictions are intensifiers. If you have a physical disability, an addiction can worsen your discomfort and increase your limitations.

 When you’re dealing with a disability and an addiction, you need a tailored program.
 In theory, all recovery providers should give you that help.
 Not all of them do.

-If you’re looking for help for a complex issue like this, we can help.
+If you’re looking for help with a complex issue like this, we can help.
 We specialize in tailored addiction treatment programs.

 We’ve helped many people just like you, and we’d like to see if our programs are right for you.
 We have operators available to answer your questions now.
 Call us to find out more.